ThejaswiniM02/ThejaswiniM02/README.md

 Lately I've been deep into LangGraph, RAG pipelines, and agentic AI.

 **Fun Facts:**
-- I do Indian classical singing 🎵
+- I love singing 🎵
 - I function better in cafes than anywhere else
 - I once spent 120rs on a domain for a company that ghosted me 💀